arturhvcpn/arturhvcpn/README.md

-### Hi there, I'm Artur! 👋
+### Hi there, I'm Artur Polo Norte!!! 👋

-Hi, I'm Artur Polo Norte, student

-- 🔭 I’m currently working on Quality Analyst [@facilit](https://github.com/facilit)
+- 🔭 I'm currently working at home as a Systems Analyst at [@neurotech](https://www.neurotech.com.br)
-- 🌱 I’m currently learning JavaScript / Typescript
+- 🌱 I’m currently learning Mobile Development
-- 🤔 I’m looking for help with Testing Automation
+- 🤔 I’m looking for help with Mobile Development and Testing Automation
-- 💬 Ask me about Technology and Linux
+- 💬 Ask me about React, React Native, Linux and Technology
 - 📫 How to reach me:[Linkedin](https://www.linkedin.com/in/artur-polo-norte-59aa4318a/) | [Twitter](https://twitter.com/ArturPolo)
 - ⚡ Fun fact: Really, my last name is Polo Norte
 <!--